A Guide to Nesting Sea Turtles in Florida

 Where do loggerhead turtles nest?

-Florida:80% of loggerhead nests in Florida are reported from six counties in the southeastern part of the state (Figure 5): Brevard, Indian River, St. Lucie, Martin, Palm Beach, and Broward.
+Florida: Southern Florida is one of only two nesting assemblages in the world in which there are 10,000 or more female loggerhead individuals nesting each year.
+(Witherington, et al. 2006).
+80% of loggerhead nests in Florida are reported from six counties in the southeastern part of the state (Figure 5): Brevard, Indian River, St. Lucie, Martin, Palm Beach, and Broward.
 While loggerheads nest on other beaches throughout the data, these beaches have high densities of nests.

 United States: Loggerhead turtles can be found nesting from southern (east and west coast) Florida to North Carolina.